FSG-Pfullingen/FSG-DMX/README.md

-# FSG-DataProtocol-LIGHT
+# FSG-DMX
-A light Version of the Data-Transfer-Protocol made by the FSG-Pfullingen
+ A System to control DMX Lights with a RaspberryPi made by the FSG-Pfullingen